Tuesday, June 30, 2015

 1951 - THE DAY THE EARTH STOOD STILL, a little dated but still very good.

 One of the better films in the science fiction film crazy of the 1950's.
 20th Century Fox under the control of Daryl F. Zanuck paid attention to story and didn't go overboard with the special effects.
 Studio director Robert Wise kept things moving along.
 Wise had been a top editor at RKO and brought brisk pacing to a tightly constructed plot.
-Bernard Herrmann was hired to compose the unusual score which was a key component in the success of this film.
+Bernard Herrmann was hired to compose the groundbreaking and unusual score which was a key component in the success of this film.

 The film was well cast with character actor Michael Rennie as the spaceman Klaatu and a memorable robot called Gort.